LinShi11/CSCI4-5448/README.md

 This is the directory for project 2

 ##### Assumption:
-* A vehicle can only be washed by the intern **once** for each iteration.
-It could be washed by another intern at the same iteration.
-If not, it is possible for the intern to continue to wash the same car over and over. (same applies to mechanics).
+* The intern must wash two different vehicles for each iteration.
+If there is just one vehicle to wash, then the intern will only wash one car. (same applies to mechanics).
 * We decided to use integer values based on the sample output.
 * The simulation start on day 1 (Monday).
 Therefore, day 7, 14,... will be considered Sunday.